pycontribs/jira/docs/contributing.rst

 dictated by ``.devcontainer\devcontainer.json``.

 ..
 TIP::
-  The Docker extension can be used to monitor the progress of the Jira server build, it takes a while!
-The tests will only run once the server is up and reachable on: http://localhost:2990/jira
+  The Docker extension can be used to monitor the progress of the jira_svc server build, it takes a while!
+The tests will only run once the server is up and reachable on: http://localhost:2990/jira_svc

 Running Tests